DaleBingham/peopleapi-jenkins-auto-deploy/README.md

 Feel free to clone and/or download this and use as you will.
 If there are edits you can certainly hit me up, make issues, do PR's, etc. No "man" is an island...

 ### If you want to build the images and then run docker-compose up -d
-* go to the database and run 'docker build -t peopleapi-db .' to build that SQL Express image locally
+* go to the database directory and run 'docker build -t peopleapidb .' to build that SQL Express image locally (or from root, 'docker build -t peopleapidb ./database')
-* go to the peopleapi directory and run 'docker build -t peopleapi .' to build the .NET Core Web API image locally
+* go to the root directory and run 'docker build -t peopleapi .' to build the .NET Core Web API image locally
 * from the root run 'docker-compose up -d' to run as a daemon or 'docker-compose up' to run interactively and see all logs

 ### If you want to do yourself you can follow these steps